SailAway22/Praca-Inzynierska-SailAway/README.md

 # SailAway

-*helping sailors find crews and sttsth more*
+*helping sailors find crews and sttssth more*

 ## Purpose of the project